 Social media facilitates an important three-way process.
-In social media, downstream approaches from experts to the public 5 coexist with "horizontal interactions" between citizens (Fedorenko and Sun, 2016), alongside an upstream approach were citizens take the lead: "the power previously contained in the hands of government agencies shifts to the people" (Leong et al., 2015, p.193).
+In social media, downstream approaches from experts to the public,

+- 10 coexists with "horizontal interactions" between citizens (Fedorenko and Sun, 2016), alongside an upstream approach were citizens take the lead.
+In social media, control over the communication and the media is distributed across experts and non-experts alike, that is, "the power previously contained in the hands of government agencies shifts to the people" (Leong et al., 2015, p.193).
 In the face of this democratisation in the communication process, different studies highlight the importance of having a person or a team dedicated to managing social media communications, before, during, and after a crisis.
-Constant interaction as well as tirelessly responding to questions and comments is key to counteracting misinformation and rumours 10 with real and valid information (Wan Hussin et al., 2016; Xu, 2014).
+Constant - 15 interaction as well as tirelessly responding to questions and comments is key to maintaining control and to counteracting misinformation and rumours with real and valid information (Wan Hussin et al., 2016; Xu, 2014).
 The fact that anyone can post information on social media, and that there is no quality control over what gets posted, can be a limitation inherent to this medium.
-People receiving incorrect information on how to behave during a flood, or people taking advantage of flood incidents by failing to pass on studies highlight the importance of using hashtags to help channel the discussion and the communication efforts to relevant 15 people or to interested parties (St. Denis et al., 2014).
+People receiving incorrect information on how to behave during a flood, or people taking advantage of flood incidents by failing to pass on donations to victims are two examples of such a limitation (Wan Hussin et al., 2016).
+On a more practical - 20 basis, different studies highlight the importance of using hashtags to help channel the discussion and the communication efforts to relevant people or to interested parties (St. Denis et al., 2014).
 Additionally, social media appears to be a medium for concise and brief information.
-Twitter in particular has a character limit on tweets and it is commonplace to find messages containing links to external resources and more detailed information (St. Denis et al., 2014).
+Twitter in particular has a character limit on tweets.
+Therefore, it is commonplace to find messages containing links to external resources and more detailed information (St. Denis et al., 2014).